plammens/ConvexPolygons/README.md

 [TOC]

 # Introduction

+:warning: Sarcastic enthusiasm ahead (for historical reasons) :warning:

 This project brings to you a Convex Polygon calculator; a small command-line program that is able to compute the convex hull of a set of points, the intersection and convex union of convex polygons, the area, perimeter, and centroid of a polygon... and more!
-Heck, it can even draw these polygons! :smile:
+It can even draw these polygons!

 The author knows this will be a dream come true for many people...

 Start by reading the [features and usage](#features-and-usage) section, and then move on to the [setup and execution](#setup-testing-and-execution-instructions) section when you're ready!
 And if you're still documentation-hungry,